 A transatlantic cruise will take you across the Atlantic Ocean, from the UK to the USA, and then you will fly back.
 Or vice-versa.
 Transatlantic cruises are available all year round, with even more available in the spring and autumn as repositioning cruises - when ships move between the Mediterranean for summer and the Caribbean for winter.

 Call our Cruise Concierge team on 0808 1234 118, where we can offer award-winning service and have a team of travel experts who can help to plan your ideal transatlantic cruise, including any one-way flights or hotel stays to make a great-value package holiday.
 Just give us a call for more information.

 With transatlantic cruises, it is all about the cruise itself.
 You may stop at some ports en route, including Madeira or ports in Iceland and Greenland, but the majority of your holiday is spent at sea, relaxing and getting to know your ship.
-It’s during this time at sea that you’ll really have the opportunity to make the most of your ship’s facilities, as much as you want to at least.
 There’s nothing to stop you spending two weeks sat on a lounger, soaking up the rays and letting tensions melt.
 However if you’re a more active soul, you’ll have ample time to visit each lounge, restaurant, sports facility and more.
-Often these voyages represent great value-for-money too.
-As with any repositioning cruise, the cruise lines will often make the most of reduced fares while the ships are relocated either to the Americas or to Europe, depending on the season.
-But this depends on the cruise line; while some may treat a transatlantic voyage as a cheap repositioning cruise, others see it as a classic event, and indeed may even charge a premium to replicate the authentic experience.
+Often these voyages represent great value-for-money too and you can make the most out of reduced fares while the ships are relocated either to the Americas or to Europe, depending on the season.